Many of my family members were educators. I can appreciate first hand the value of 403(b) plans. They're a great saving device.

 Annual Contribution Limits

-Contributions to a 403(b) plan are offset by any contributions to a 401(k) plan in the same tax year.
-Employees contributing to both a 403(b) and 401(k) plan are restricted by IRS regulations to a combined total of $16,500 for the 2009 tax year.
+Note: Contributions to a 403(b) plan are offset by any contributions to a 401(k) plan in the same tax year.
+Employees contributing to both a 403(b) and 401(k) plan are restricted by IRS regulations to a combined total of $19,500 for the 2020 tax year.

 Additional Catch-Up Provisions

 The age 50 catch-up is an age based catch-up allowance under IRC section 414(v).
-For 2009, this provision allows employees that are or will turn age 50 by the end of the current tax year (December 31) to contribute an additional $5,500 to a 403(b) plan or to a 401(k) plan and also contribute an additional $5,500 to a 457 plan.
+This provision allows employees that are or will turn age 50 by the end of the current tax year (December 31) to contribute an additional $6,500.

 If an employee qualifies for both of the catch-up provisions, additional contributions will be first applied to the 15 year catch-up allowance and then to the age based catch-up provision.